leeweiming3/tp/docs/DeveloperGuide.md

 3a.
 Recruiter tries to enter invalid commands in the command box.
 - 3a1.
 HireHub prompts recruiter to enter valid input.
 - Use case 3a is repeated if the recruiter enters invalid input for the confirmation page again.
+- Use case resumes from step 4 if recruiter confirms deletion.
-- Use case resumes from step 4.
+- Use case resumes from step 3b if recruiter cancels deletion.

 3b.
 Recruiter aborts the clearing.
 - 3b1.
 HireHub informs recruiter that the clear of the database has been aborted.